 The academy will continue to strive to provide outstanding secondary education for the Catholic community of North Tyneside through its focus on the development of the whole person, both students and staff.
 It will continue with a relentless focus on improving achievement for students and support for the development of those staff new to the teaching profession and those seeking leadership positions.
-The academy will support the development of other Catholic Secondary Schools in the Diocese and other schools generally in the North East region, through its participation in North Tyneside and Diocesan initiatives and its role as a strategic partner of the St Mary's and Sacred Heart Teaching Alliances.
-This will include Leadership Development, Initial Teacher Training, work via Local Leaders of Education (LLE) and Specialist Leaders of Education (SLE) programmes and informal response to direct enquiries for support.
+The academy will support the development of other Catholic Secondary Schools in the Diocese and other schools generally in the North East region, through its participation in North Tyneside and Diocesan initiatives and its role within the BBCET.
+This will include Leadership Development, Initial Teacher Training, work via Local Leaders of Education (LLE) and Specialist Leaders of Education (SLE) programmes and informal responses to direct enquiries for support.